joindeed/prisma-auth/README.md

 `matcher` is used to restrict access to individual records.
 It should return `boolean`.
 `queryConstraint` is used to generate a `where` clause for Prisma which should be used to restrict list fields and list relations.
+`roleArgs` is used to declare the data requirements needed for the above validators to work (i.e. everything you want to be inside `record.*` must be listed there).
+It can be either an object in Prisma's `select` argument format or a function that takes role arguments and returns that object.

 3. Apply `context.withAuth` to every Prisma call like this: